lprashant-94/bundle_requests/README.md

 - [ ] Create Documentation and gather its usecases.
 - [ ] Switch to Producer-Consumer model, Shift all master code to producer and consumer will just wait for producers signal
 - [ ] Use Thread local variable for results and remove instance variable.
 Minimize instance variables
+- [ ] Use Thread pool for consumers
+- [ ] Support for multiple api's
+- [ ] Have Maximum number of waiting threads, to bypass sleep call